Food and drink prohibitions: Cattle

 Cattle hold a traditional place as objects of reverence in countries such as India.
 Some Hindus, particularly Brahmins, are vegetarian and strictly abstain from eating meat.
 All of those who do eat meat abstain from the consumption of beef, as the cow holds a sacred place in Hinduism.
 For example, tradition states that the goddess Kamadhenu manifests herself as a wish-granting divine cow, with such stories repeated over generations.

 In contrast to cow slaughter, consumption of dairy products such as milk, yogurt, and particularly ghee (a form of butter) is highly common in India.
 Cow-derived products play a significant role in Hinduism with milk particularly being highly revered, often being used in holy ceremonies.

-Bullocks were the primary source of agricultural power and transportation in the early days and as, India adopted an agricultural lifestyle, the cow proved to be a very useful animal.
-This respect stemming out of necessity led to abstaining from killing cows for food; for example, if a famine-stricken village kills and eats its bullocks, they will not be available to pull the plough and the cart when next planting season comes.
+Bullocks were the primary source of agricultural power and transportation in the early days, and as India adopted an agricultural lifestyle, the cow proved to be a very useful animal.
+This respect, stemming out of necessity, led to abstaining from killing cows for food; for example, if a famine-stricken village kills and eats its bullocks, they will not be available to pull the plough and the cart when next planting season comes.
 However, little evidence has been found to support this conjecture.
 Areas suffering from famine may resort to consuming cattle in efforts to survive until the next season.

 By Indian law, the slaughter of female cattle is banned in almost all Indian states except Kerala, West Bengal and the seven north eastern states.
 A person involved in either cow slaughter or its illegal transportation could be jailed in many states.
 Slaughter of cows is an extremely provocative issue for many Hindus.

 Some Chinese Buddhists discourage the consumption of beef, although it is not considered taboo.
 However, for Sinhalese Buddhists, it is taboo and considered to be ungrateful to kill the animal whose milk and labour provides livelihoods to many Sinhalese people.

 Burmese Buddhists also have a taboo against eating beef, because they consider cows as an animal responsible for working in the fields with human beings.
-However, it is not strictly considered taboo in populated cities like Mandalay, Yangon etc.
+However, it is not strictly considered taboo in cities such as Mandalay and Yangon.

-In the town of Kudus on the Indonesian island of Java, there is also a taboo on eating beef, despite most people being Muslim.
-The reason why the people of Kudus have a taboo against eating beef is to avoid offending Hindus.
+In the town of Kudus on the Indonesian island of Java, there is also a taboo on eating beef, despite most people being Muslim, to avoid offending Hindus.

-While both beef and dairy consumption is permitted in Judaism, the mixing of dairy products with any sort of meat is completely forbidden.